akkagawa/HITempMap/README.md

 # HITempMap
 These scripts are associated with the Hawaii temperature mapping and modeling effort by A. Kagawa-Viviani:

-# DatasetGeneration_May2018.R
+## DatasetGeneration_May2018.R
--Last run: 5/3/2018
+- Last run: 5/3/2018
--Notes: Full Script for Temperature Modeling and Mapping, from NCDC download to organized files of daily data for aggregation to monthly, yearly.
+- Notes: Full Script for Temperature Modeling and Mapping, from NCDC download to organized files of daily data for aggregation to monthly, yearly.

-# HN_processing.R
+## HN_processing.R
--Last run: 5/3/2018
+- Last run: 5/3/2018
--Notes: Script for aggregating hourly HaleNet data and calculating daily, monthly, and annual statistics
+- Notes: Script for aggregating hourly HaleNet data and calculating daily, monthly, and annual statistics

-# MLO_processing2019.R
+## MLO_processing2019.R
--Last run: 5/21/2019
+- Last run: 5/21/2019
--Notes: Script for downloading and aggregating hourly Mauna Loa Observatory data and calculating daily, monthly, and annual statistics
+- Notes: Script for downloading and aggregating hourly Mauna Loa Observatory data and calculating daily, monthly, and annual statistics

-# StationKey_processing3.R
+## StationKey_processing3.R
--Last run: 5/6/2018
+- Last run: 5/6/2018
--Notes: Script for organizing station metadata and generating a final station key (req's DatasetGeneration...)
+- Notes: Script for organizing station metadata and generating a final station key (req's DatasetGeneration...)

-# Aggregation_and_QAQC.R
+## Aggregation_and_QAQC.R
--Last run: 5/6/2018
+- Last run: 5/6/2018
 1. Match all station locations with gridded correlates
 2. Subset appropriately for analysis: by month-years or years

-## Spatial Covariates
+# Spatial Covariates
-# ExtractSpatialCovariates_May2018.R (from ExtractRFValues.R)
+## ExtractSpatialCovariates_May2018.R (from ExtractRFValues.R)
--Last run: 5/6/2018
+- Last run: 5/6/2018
--Notes: Extract covariates based on layers of spatial data
+- Notes: Extract covariates based on layers of spatial data

-# AnalysesSpatial_20180525.R
+## AnalysesSpatial_20180525.R
--Last run: 5/25/2018
+- Last run: 5/25/2018
--Notes: Analysis 3: Spatial Patterns
+- Notes: Analysis 3: Spatial Patterns
--Temperature variables vs elevation, TPI*, CI, albedo, LAI, MAP, Cloud freq, wind speed -*TPI* maybe should be flow accumulation or Beven Topmodel TPI instead of this other TPI?
+- Temperature variables vs elevation, TPI*, CI, albedo, LAI, MAP, Cloud freq, wind speed
+- *TPI* maybe should be flow accumulation or Beven Topmodel TPI instead of this other TPI?
--Take station month year data and station annual data: complete years (so as to not bias dataset) -Analyze station mean annual AND mean month for (xx-xx base period) -Make scatterplot matrix of station mean annual Tmax, Tmin, Tavg, and DTR versus all covariate
+- Take station month year data and station annual data: complete years (so as to not bias dataset)
+- Analyze station mean annual AND mean month for (xx-xx base period)
+- Make scatterplot matrix of station mean annual Tmax, Tmin, Tavg, and DTR versus all covariate

-# AnalysesValidation_20180629.R
+## AnalysesValidation_20180629.R
--Last run: 06/29/2018
+- Last run: 06/29/2018
--Notes: this script performs model fitting and evaluation:
+- Notes: this script performs model fitting and evaluation:
 1. mean annual station values
   a. simple linear regression on elevation for Tmax, Tmin, Tavg
   b. multiple linear regression using other predictor variables for Tmax, Tmin, Tavg, and DTR, using variables selected through AIC
 2. mean monthly station values
   a. regression on elevation
-b. multiple linear regression using other predictor variables for Tmax, Tmin, Tavg, and DTR, using variables selected through AIC make annual map of Tmax, Tmin, Tavg, DTR
+  b. multiple linear regression using other predictor variables for Tmax, Tmin, Tavg, and DTR, using variables selected through AIC
+3. make annual map of Tmax, Tmin, Tavg, DTR
-3. use jacknifing to calculate MAE, RMSE for mean annual predictions
+4. use jacknifing to calculate MAE, RMSE for mean annual predictions

-AnalysesMonthlyValidation_20180515.R
+## AnalysesMonthlyValidation_20180515.R
--Notes: fit monthly models
+- Notes: fit monthly models
--re-predict and make maps  (incorporates elements of AnalysesMapping.R files)
+- re-predict and make maps  (incorporates elements of AnalysesMapping.R files)

 # Time Series Covariates
-# AnalysesTemporal_p1_20180517.R (formerly AnalysesTemporal_p1_20180220.R, AnalysesJul2017Temporal.RAnalysesJun2017Temporal.R, AnalysesApr2016v4, Analyses.R)
+## AnalysesTemporal_p1_20180517.R
--Notes: Script for running analyses on time series
+- Notes: Script for running analyses on time series
-## Feb 2018 notes: removed Midway (-999 elevation)
+- Feb 2018 notes: removed Midway (-999 elevation)
-## 7/20/2017 notes: created new script for interannual/interdecadal variability, revised for cloud/wind 7/20/2017
+- 7/20/2017 notes: created new script for interannual/interdecadal variability, revised for cloud/wind 7/20/2017
-## 6/23/2017 notes: added TWI criteria, simplified Fig 1 (stations)
+- 6/23/2017 notes: added TWI criteria, simplified Fig 1 (stations)
-## Apr 18-20 2016 notes: major overhaul
+- Apr 18-20 2016 notes: major overhaul
-## DESCRIPTION: This script addresses only station coverage, ***TRENDS
+- DESCRIPTION: This script addresses only station coverage, ***TRENDS
-## Generates plot of stations (Figure 1)
+- Generates plot of stations (Figure 1)

 ####### not necessarily useful
 ## TrendMethodComparison.R